-After the laboratory has delivered the porcelain veneer to your dentist, the temporary veneer is removed, the tooth is cleaned with pumice and water.
-The veneer is then etched, rinsed throughly with water and air dried.
+After the laboratory has delivered the porcelain veneer to your dentist, the temporary veneer is removed; the tooth is cleaned with pumice and water.
+The veneer is then etched, rinsed thoroughly with water and air-dried.
 The adhesive is placed on the preparation and then the cement and the veneer is placed for exact fit and contour.

 The veneer is then light cured for 60 seconds on all surfaces of it to attach it to the tooth structure.

 Your dentist will remove any excess material and polish the margins of the veneer.

 Many dentists will schedule a follow-up visit to check for comfort; a comfortable veneer will be a long-lasting veneer.

 The AACD suggests brushing and flossing just as you would your regular teeth.
 Proper daily brushing, and use of non-abrasive fluoride toothpaste.
 Consider limiting coffee and other stain-inducing foods.

 Keep in mind that veneers will need to be replaced at some point, no matter how well you take care of them.
 But proper oral hygiene will help them last as long as possible.

 If you're deciding on veneers, consult with your dentist and be sure you understand every part of the process and cost.
 A beautiful smile feels great and can increase both your confidence and well being.